Dilven/solidgate/README.md

 - fonts in woff2
 - font subset
 - variable fonts (@font face)
-- add images to galleries and generate thumbnails
 - add service worker with cache to make it PWA
 - Lighthouse - reduce unused JavaScript
 - display independently the gallery image number (title) and alt